ammonsalter-del/thedisruptor-sim/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team at ammonsalter@icloud.com.
+Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team at ammon.salter@wbs.ac.uk.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Attribution